Best Survival Food

 Shelf-life isn't always as advertised- check the date of packaging

 Mountain house is well-known in the prepper's and camper's world.
-They are known for producing great tasting and easy to prepare meals.
+They are known as one of the best survival food brands, for producing great tasting and easy to prepare meals.
 The essentials bucket comes with 32 servings of three different flavored meals.Read more

 Many reviewers have been impressed by the great flavor of these meals.
 In this package, you’ll find three flavors: Rice and Chicken, Chili Mac with Beef, and Spaghetti with Meat Sauce.
 Some customers who ate these while camping said that they would consider cooking these meals at home for a great dinner.

 Making these meals couldn’t be easier.
 All you need to do is read the directions to see how much water it calls for, boil the water, and add it to the pouch.
 If you are short on plates and bowls, you can eat directly from the pouch.

 From the date of packaging, these meals have a shelf-life of 30 years.
 With that being said, you should check the expiry date of the pouches when you receive them.
 Some customers said that they received pouches that were packaged 16 years ago, leaving them with only 14 more years of shelf life.